 Why am I telling this particular story?

 At a young age, I developed a shield of protective armor disguised as independence.
 I did not realize for years how those feelings of abandonment were emotionally, and at times physically, tearing me up inside.
-I became a silent observer around others to avoid rejection, only feeling safe with myself and my own thoughts.
-My room, my journal, my music, long solo car rides were vehicles of safety.
+I became a silent observer around others to avoid rejection, only feeling safe with myself and my thoughts.
+My room, my journal, my music, and extended solo car rides were vehicles of safety.

 What does this have to do with my art?

 Absolutely everything!
-Growing up shy and hypersensitive, I was silent in my emotional pain especially with those feelings of rejection.
+Growing up shy and hypersensitive, I was silent in my emotional pain, especially with those feelings of rejection.
 A saving grace was my fierce independence in making decisions, which I kept to myself because I did not trust anyone with my truth.
-This is where creating art came in, I could visually express whatever was going on in the depths of my being.
-Hiding behind my work was a form of self preservation I developed as I made my way in the world.
+This is where creating art came in; I could visually express whatever was going on in the depths of my being.
+Hiding behind my work was a form of self-preservation I developed as I made my way in the world.

-My journals up until a few years ago, were never part of my public persona because they were too revealing in their truth.
+My journals, up until a few years ago, were never part of my public persona because they were too revealing in their truth.
 I was not ready to reveal that visceral voice.
 I am now.

 Carl Jung wrote a lot about that.
 In a writing class today one of the women wrote a message from an ancestor: “Note the wounds and turn toward them.”
 Truth sets us free. 💞😘💖